1jour1vin

 About the wine:

-The Caroline cuvée offers great finesse and complexity on the nose.
+The Caroline cuvée offers great finesse and complexity in its bouquet.
 Floral notes and hints of citrus are subtly complemented by light woody notes.
 On the palate, the wine combines density and character.
-Slightly salty on the attack, it displays beautiful aromatic expression and is supported by structuring acidity, while subtle bitter notes enhance the persistence of the finish.
-A truly beautiful wine that will shine during a meal and boasts excellent aging potential.
+Slightly briny on the attack, it displays beautiful aromatic expression and is supported by structuring acidity, while subtle bitter notes enhance the persistence of the finish.
+A truly beautiful wine that will pair well with a meal and boasts excellent aging potential.
 A fine achievement.
 2025–2038

 Bernard Burtschy